cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 codebase, Jonas and I currently have time available consulting or freelance.
 Feel free to [get in touch](/about).
 We are also available for any other Nix/Haskell/PureScript-related work.

-## Footnotes

-[^1]: This has been slightly simplified to make it a little easier to understand.

-[^2]: PureScript data constructors become tagged records in Nix.